peter-szrnka/firebase-hosting-api-java/README.md

 # Usage

+**IMPORTANT:** Library does not catch all exceptions.
+The purpose of this approach is to give the control to your application instead of hiding and wrapping it.

 ## New deployment

 A new deployment can be started by calling **client.createDeploy()**.
 The **cleanDeploy** is an important parameter that determines the new deployment should remove the existing files or not.